Sholpan-Kauanova/HTM_Wound_Healing_Tool/README.md

 # HTM Wound_Healing_Tool
 This is Hight-Throughput Microscopy Wound healing tool to perform an automatic segmentation and recognition of empty gap for in vitro Wound healing a.k.a "Scratch assay".
-This tool was updated under terms of Ministry of Education of Republic of Kazakhstan Grant # FDCRG 240919FD3937 (Nazarbayev University) to Ivan Vorobyev.
+This tool is supported under terms of Ministry of Education of Republic of Kazakhstan Grant # FDCRG 240919FD3937 (Nazarbayev University) to Ivan Vorobyev.

 The tool requires MatLab2014 or higher with Simulink, Image Processing and Mapping Toolbox to run.